swilkTUDA/Dissertation_Anlagen/README.md

 The videos used in the evaluation for assessing the impact of user-generated degradations can be found [here](https://www.stefanwilk.de/phd/ch3/degradations/degradations.tar.gz).

+An excerpt of the videos used for assessing the impact of the recording position on the perceived video quality can be found [here](https://www.stefanwilk.de/phd/ch3/ Perspective_Videos.rar).

 to be continued...